 Third, we help people pay their rent for apartments or homes that they lease from private landlords.
 This is how we serve most of the people we help.
 We do this in partnership with hundreds of private landlords.
 Our Housing Choice Voucher Program (Section 8) and our Housing Opportunity Program (HOP) are our main programs for this type of assistance.
 THA also funds specialized forms of rental assistance to address households with particular needs.
 Some examples are rental assistance programs for homeless families with children, homeless youth without families, homeless young adults, homeless families with enrolled public school students, homeless students during their community college enrollment, homeless veterans, persons in nursing homes who could live on their own if only they could afford housing, and families who need housing to prevent or shorten their children's need for foster care.
 We also pay to house teenagers aging out of foster care who would otherwise begin their adulthood by becoming homeless.

 Fourth, THA provides or arranges for supportive services.
 We do this for people who need help to succeed as tenants.
 Elderly or disabled persons, for example, may need help to live on their own.
 Families coming from homelessness or fleeing domestic violence may need help to stabilize.
 Services make their stabilization a lot more likely.
 Moreover, we seek to help families and children prosper.
 We help people get job skills, find work, learn English, get a drivers license, clean up credit, and acquire assets.
 Assets can help a family manage temporary losses of income.
 They can help a family pass on a prosperity to children.
-In asset building of another kind, THA's Education Project seeks ways to spend a housing dollar not only to house a family but also to help them and their children succeed in school and to promote the success of schools and colleges that serve low-income students.
+In asset building of another kind, THA's Education Project seeks ways to spend a housing dollar not only to house a family but also to help them and their children succeed in school and to promote the success of public schools and colleges that serve low-income students.